Fishy Stuff

 Treasure | Silver & Gold Keys / Relics / Laila’s Petal |

-Big fish are typically blue grade fish.
+High-Quality fish are typically blue grade fish.

 You can affect their rate with the following methods: